-Table 5b shows the Exhibit B Method 3.1 default hydrograph volumes with operational constraints, primarily controlled by a 1,120 cfs channel capacity constraint in Reach 2B.
+Table 5b shows the Exhibit B Method 3.1 default hydrograph volumes with operational constraints, primarily controlled by a 1,210 cfs channel constraint in Reach 2B.
 This default hydrograph depicted in Table 5b will be implemented in the absence of a specific recommendation by the Restoration Administrator.
-Due to levee stability related channel capacity constraints in Reach 2B that constrain Friant Dam releases, a Restoration Flow volume of 187.974 TAF is generated that is not scheduled in the constrained Default Flow Schedule and would become Unreleased Restoration Flows (URFs) under the default hydrograph.
-This is an estimation, actual URF volumes will depend on the Restoration Administrator Recommendation and real-time assessment of groundwater seepage channel constraints.
+Due to levee stability related channel capacity constraints in Reach 2B that constrain Friant Dam releases, a Restoration Flow volume of 0 TAF is generated that is not scheduled in the constrained Default Flow Schedule and would become Unreleased Restoration Flows (URFs) under the default hydrograph.
+This is an estimated volume of water, actual URF volumes will depend on the Restoration Administrator Recommendation and real-time assessment of groundwater seepage channel constraints.